marmelab/ng-admin/UPGRADE-1.0.md

 # Upgrade to 1.0

 ## Angular 1.6
-ng-admin is now ready for Angular 1.6 for security reasons and we strongly recommend you to migrate too.
+ng-admin is now ready for Angular 1.6 instead of 1.4, mainly for security reasons.
+We advice you to update your application too.

-To do so you can follow the Angular Migration Guide [from 1.4 to 1.5](https://docs.angularjs.org/guide/migration#migrating-from-1-4-to-1-5) then [from 1.5 to 1.6](https://docs.angularjs.org/guide/migration#migrating-from-1-5-to-1-6).
+To do so, you can follow the Angular Migration Guide [from 1.4 to 1.5](https://docs.angularjs.org/guide/migration#migrating-from-1-4-to-1-5), then [from 1.5 to 1.6](https://docs.angularjs.org/guide/migration#migrating-from-1-5-to-1-6).

 Here are the major changes we've faced: